Elon Musk says this Indian holds key for Tesla’s India launch

 Tesla was expected to enter India with its most affordable car, the Model 3, that sells for nearly $35,000 and achieves a range of 215 miles per charge.
 Last year, Musk said Tesla’s cars could come to India in the summer but later blamed FDI norms for the delay.
 “Maybe I’m misinformed, but I was told that 30% of parts must be locally sourced and the supply doesn’t yet exist in India to support that,” he had tweeted.

-The company had collected a thousand-dollar deposit in 2016 from interested buyers in India.
+The company had collected $1000 deposit in 2016 from interested buyers in India.
 Those who booked the car in India are clearly unhappy.
 “I booked a Tesla Model 3 more than two years ago, back in April 2016.
 Since then, I have not got a single update about the delivery or any challenges they are facing.
 I feel disappointed and let down by Tesla,” Chennai based media entrepreneur Varun Krishnan told indianexpress.com.

 For all the latest Auto & Travel News, download Indian Express App